 This easy and delicious homemade strawberry salad dressing is a game changer!
 You only need 4 simple ingredients and 5 minutes to make this incredible, sweet and tangy strawberry vinaigrette recipe that everybody loves.

 Have you ever made a recipe and thought to yourself, "Oh my goodness, this is so good!
 I can't believe how easy it is to make!!?"
-Yeah, well you might as well bookmark this recipe now because once you get a taste of it, you will be wanting to share it asap.
+Yeah, well you might as well bookmark this recipe now because it's just like when you make strawberry crumble - once you get a taste of it, you will be sharing the recipe asap.

 Why You'll Love This Salad Dressing Recipe